untodesu/voxelius/docs/dev/modding/lib-slabdef.md

 ### Function: `slabdef.on_place(identifier) -> function`

-Produces an `on_place` callback for a specified slab identifier
+Produces an `on_place` callback for a given slab identifier.

 #### Arguments

 - `identifier` is the namespaced block ID.
-Namespace can be omitted, in which case `core.NAMESPACE` is substituted
+If the namespace is omitted, `core.NAMESPACE` is used.

 #### Return value

-- A function that implements correct slab placement logic to be used in block registrations
+- A function that implements slab placement logic for block registration

 ### Function: `slabdef.add_block(identifier, prototype, options) -> integer`

-A wrapper for `blocks.add` to define a slab block family
+A wrapper around `blocks.add` that defines a slab block family.

 #### Arguments

 - `identifier` is the namespaced block ID.
-Namespace can be omitted, in which case `core.NAMESPACE` is substituted
+If the namespace is omitted, `core.NAMESPACE` is used.

-- `prototype` is the base (prototype) block definition which the function builds upon
+- `prototype` is the base block definition the function builds on

-- `options` is an optional table with additional parameters
+- `options` is an optional table with extra parameters

 #### Return value